 - Memphis City Tour with Sun Studio Admission

-If you’re planning a trip to Memphis, make sure to add some of the city’s famous BBQ joints to your list of things to do.
-You won’t be disappointed by the mouth-watering ribs, pulled pork, and other mouthwatering dishes on offer.
+If you’re planning a trip to Memphis, add some of the city’s famous BBQ joints to your list of things to do.
+You won’t be disappointed by the mouth-watering ribs, pulled pork, and other mouthwatering dishes.
 And if you’re looking for the best of the best, here are some of Memphis’ most popular BBQ restaurants: The Bar-B-Q Shop, Payne’s Bar-B-Q, and Central BBQ.

 5. Memphis Food Tour

 A food tour is a great way to get an overview of the local cuisine.
-During the tour, you’ll visit different restaurants and food vendors, sampling various dishes along the way.
+You’ll visit different restaurants and food vendors, sampling various dishes.
 Food tours are typically led by experienced guides who know all the best spots.
-They’ll take you to places that you might not find on your own, and they’ll make sure you have a great time.
+They’ll take you to places you might not find alone and ensure you have a great time.

 The Memphis Pyramid, now called the Bass Pro Shops at the Pyramid, is one of the most popular things to do in Memphis.
-The massive structure, which was once home to the NBA’s Memphis Grizzlies, now houses a variety of shops and attractions, including a hotel, an aquarium, and a ropes course.
+The massive structure, once home to the NBA’s Memphis Grizzlies, now houses various shops and attractions, including a hotel, an aquarium, and a ropes course.
 Visitors can also enjoy views of the Mississippi River from the top of the pyramid.
-While the Bass Pro Shops are the main attraction, there is also a food court with a variety of options, as well as a stage that hosts regular events.
+While the Bass Pro Shops are the main attraction, there is also a food court and a stage that hosts regular events.

 The Orpheum Theatre opened in 1928 as a movie palace and vaudeville theatre.
-The grandiose design was inspired by the layout of an Egyptian tomb, and it featured a state-of-the-art sound system and a seven-story tall organ.
+The layout of an Egyptian tomb inspired the design, featuring a state-of-the-art sound system and a seven-story tall organ.
 In the 1970s, the theatre was saved from demolition by a group of citizens who raised funds to restore it to its former glory.
 Today, the Orpheum Theatre is once again a premier destination for live entertainment.
 It hosts Broadway shows, concerts, and special events throughout the year.

 The Memphis Zoo is one of the most popular tourist attractions in the city for families.
 Home to over 3,500 animals, the zoo offers visitors the chance to see a wide variety of wildlife up close.
 In addition to the standard zoo animals such as lions, tigers, and bears, the Memphis Zoo also features rare and exotic creatures such as Komodo dragons and Sumatran rhinos.
-You can also take part in a variety of educational programs, such as behind-the-scenes tours and keeper talks.
+You can also participate in educational programs like behind-the-scenes tours and keeper talks.

-The Stax Museum of American Soul Music is one of the most popular tourist attractions in Memphis, Tennessee.
-The museum is dedicated to preserving the history and legacy of soul music, and it features a wide range of exhibits and artifacts.
+The Stax Museum of American Soul Music is one of Memphis, Tennessee’s most popular tourist attractions.
+The museum is dedicated to preserving the history and legacy of soul music and features a wide range of exhibits and artifacts.
 You can learn about the origins of soul music and its impact on American culture.

-The museum also features a number of interactive exhibits, including a recording studio where guests can try their hand at making their own soul music.
+The museum also features interactive exhibits, including a recording studio where guests can try making their own soul music.
 With its mix of education and entertainment, the Stax Museum is a must-visit for anyone interested in the history of American music.

 Memphis is a city with a rich musical history, and the Memphis Rock ‘n’ Soul Museum is a must-visit for any music lover.
 The museum tells the story of the birth of rock ‘n’ roll and its impact on the world.
 You can see artifacts from some of the most famous musicians in history, including Elvis Presley, Johnny Cash, and B.B.
 King.
 From listening booths to instrument demonstrations, the Memphis Rock ‘n’ Soul Museum is a fun and educational way to spend a day in Memphis.